claudiocirese/SOC-Simulation-Splunk/README.md

 brute force.

 **Purpose**
-- Show how to generate realistic logs for training
+- Show how to generate realistic logs for training.
-- Build a Splunk dashboard with multiple panels
+- Build a Splunk dashboard with multiple panels.
-- Implement scheduled alerts for security scenarios
+- Implement scheduled alerts for security scenarios.

 It includes:
 - A Python script that generates fake logs (Apache Access, Apache Error, Firewall, Windows).